Welcome to the Precision Muon Physics Group

 PIONEER

 Recently, work has begun on a next generation experiment to measure the charged-pion branching ratio to electrons vs. muons.
-This measurment, which is highly sensitive to new physics at high mass scales, has broad implications for the universality of lepton interactions.
+This measurement, which is highly sensitive to new physics at high mass scales, has broad implications for the universality of lepton interactions.
 Using state-of-the-art instrumentation - learning from the previous generation PEN and PiENu measurements - and a new high-intensity beam, measurements of the pion decay to electrons vs. muons and pion beta decay will improve on previous studies by an order of magnitude to the 10-4 precision level.
-A disagreement with the theoretical Standard Model(SM) prediction, which has a remarkable precision at the same level, would unambigously imply new physics beyond the SM.
-Further motivation comes from the muon g-2 discrepancy and intriguing hints for lepton flavor violation in the B sector.
+A disagreement with the theoretical Standard Model(SM) prediction, which has a remarkable precision at the same level, would unambiguously imply new physics beyond the SM.
 Exotic rare decays involving sterile neutrinos and axions will also be searched for with unprecedented sensitivity.
-Simulations of detector geometry are well underway, making use of the computing cluster at CENPA, and a letter of intent was recently submitted to begin the process of making the experiment a reality.
-Design of the experimental apparatus, which consists of an 80 cm sphere of liquid Xenon, surrounding a beampipe and active target, is being spearheaded by UW Muon group members and CENPA engineers.

 Completed efforts